nefarius/Nefarius.Drivers.HidHide/README.md

 Create an instance of `HidHideControlService` whenever you need it.

-You can use it as a singleton with dependency injection as well.

 This class **will not block other configuration apps** so you can keep it in memory as long as you need.
 A handle to the driver is only opened when necessary (when the properties are read from or the methods get invoked).